 Projects about the life of Stuff

 Each project on this website has a long and recurring history.
 Frequent reworking confounds intentions and makes it difficult to date pieces.
 Planned work fizzles while pieces started by playing around become parts of a series or an installation.
-My current projects arose from a desire to stop accumulating Stuff and devise uses for outmoded products.
+My current projects arose from a desire to stop accumulating Stuff, devise uses for outmoded products and acknowledge the agency of inanimate objects.
 Measurement is common to all three.

-Tender Loving Stuff is a social media series consisting of a Facebook page, blog and YouTube channel, where I enumerate possessions while talking about excess consumption, habitual self imaging and charity.
+Tender Loving Stuff is a social media series consisting of a Facebook page, blog and YouTube channel, where I enumerate possessions while talking about excess consumption, habitual self imaging, the rights of Stuff and charity.

 In Floodgates, maps and videos trace the rise and fall of water levels resulting from natural phenomena, climate change and human interventions such as dams.
 Currently I live in Toronto, where I tend a small garden, but I grew up in the northern bush where I preferred fishing and foraging to gardening.
 Floodgates springs from both places.